What is Spinal Stenosis?

 The main type of surgery is decompressive laminectomy, which involves removing part of the vertebra and thickened ligaments to reduce pressure on the nerves.
 Sometimes, a spinal fusion is also needed to stabilize the spine and relieve pain.
 This allows the patient to move around more easily and helps keep the bones in place, preventing them from further squeezing the spinal canal and restricting the nerves.

-Though a skilled spinal stenosis surgeon, Dr. Brisson always explores non-invasive treatment options first, before determining that a laminectomy surgery is needed.
+If you have severe symptoms stemming from spinal stenosis and you are in good health otherwise, Dr. Brisson will likely recommend spinal stenosis surgery.
+Though he is a skilled spinal stenosis surgeon, Dr. Brisson always explores non-invasive treatment options first, before determining that a laminectomy surgery is needed.
 With spinal stenosis, as with other back conditions, the goal is to find the most appropriate solution to help the patient achieve a high-quality and pain-free life.

 If surgery is needed, options might include various types of spinal laminectomy,++LINK++ including a lumbar laminectomy ++LINK++ or cervical laminectomy,++LINK++ depending on where the pain is occurring.

 Whether your pain is in your neck or back, Dr. Brisson always begins with the most conservative approach to treat spinal stenosis.
 Most of the time, no medical intervention is necessary.
 Treatments may include pain management, physical therapy, and exercise or steroidal injections.

 If none of the less invasive treatments give you relief, Dr. Brisson may recommend Spinal Stenosis Surgery. ++LINK TO THAT PAGE++ After carefully assessing your condition and prior treatment, Dr. Brisson will discuss whether surgery is indicated and what your best options are.